Eventornado blog

 Here are a few tips for good mentoring:

-• Check in on teams on a regular basis; at least twice a day.
+• Check in on teams regularly; at least twice a day.
 Participants feel more connected and noticed when they get social communications.
-But don't disturb them too much.
+But don't be too present and micromanage.
 It's ok to not be needed too.

 • Encourage the teams, encourage their enthusiasm, and don't squash their ideas, no matter how bizarre they may appear.
 And don't push your own ideas on them.
 Try to lift their spirits when they're short on energy or otherwise stuck.
 With them, celebrate both great and little victories.